 19. Station Eleven by Emily St. John Mandel

-Set in the Midwest, a small group must manage a crippling loss and the disappearance of humanity.
+Set in the Midwest, Station Eleven follows a small group who must manage a crippling loss and the disappearance of humanity.
 Their lives are exposed pre- and post-apocalyptic, giving you a range of ideas, themes, and emotions on which to chew in a now human-barren landscape.

 20. The Year of the Flood by Margaret Atwood